benasja/workout/README.md

 ## Known Issues & TODOs

+- **Fixed Issues:**
+  - ✅ Environment object crash when navigating to nutrition view from More section (PerformanceDateModel missing)
 - **Algorithm Bugs:**
   - Some scoring edge cases (see SLEEP_AND_RECOVERY_FORMULAS.md issues section) may need further calibration.
   - REM sleep penalty may be too harsh; RHR scoring may be too generous.